watusi/jquery-mobile-iscrollview/README.md

 files in the `<head>` and added a single `data-scroll` attribute to your content `<div>`.
 Everything else you read here is optional.

-Becaause the primary target for this widget is native mobile applications, it has a large number of configurable options that be usable only in a single target environment.
-I want you to be able to tailor the widget to your specific needs when you are using it in a specific, known environment.
+Because the primary target for this widget is native mobile applications, it has a large number of configurable options that be usable only in certain target environments.
+I want you to be able to tailor the widget to your specific needs when you are using it in specific, known environments.

 Secondarily, it is intended to support websites that will be viewed on mobile browsers, and "full-screen" websites and "web apps" for mobile devices (i.e. "Add to Home Screen" in